Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Abstract

 \section{Abstract}

-\freefootnote{This work was presented in part at the {\em IEEE Wireless Communications and Networking Conference (IEEE WCNC)}, Austin, Texas, April 2022 \cite{cho2022coordinated}.} In this paper, we investigate multicell-coordinated beamforming for large-scale multiple-input multiple-output (MIMO) orthogonal frequency-division multiplexing (OFDM) communications with low-resolution data converters.
-In particular, we seek to minimize the total transmit power of the network under received signal-to-quantization-plus-interference-and-noise ratio constraints while minimizing per-antenna transmit power.
-Our primary contributions are (1) formulating the quantized downlink (DL) OFDM antenna power minimax problem and deriving its associated dual problem, (2) showing strong duality and interpreting the dual as a virtual quantized uplink (UL) OFDM problem, and (3) developing an iterative minimax algorithm to identify a feasible solution based on the dual problem with performance validation through simulations.
-Specifically, the dual problem requires joint optimization of virtual UL transmit power and noise covariance matrices.
-To solve the problem, we first derive the optimal dual solution of the UL problem for given noise covariance matrices.
-Then, we use the solution to compute the associated DL beamformer.
-Subsequently, using the DL beamformer we update the UL noise covariance matrices via subgradient projection.
-Finally, we propose an iterative algorithm by repeating the steps for optimizing DL beamformers.
+\freefootnote{This work was presented in part at the {\em IEEE Wireless Communications and Networking Conference (IEEE WCNC)}, Austin, Texas, April 2022 \cite{cho2022coordinated}.} A multicell-coordinated beamforming solution for massive multiple-input multiple-output orthogonal frequency-division multiplexing (OFDM) systems is presented when employing low-resolution data converters and per-antenna level constraints.
+For a more realistic deployment, we aim to find the downlink (DL) beamformer that minimizes the maximum power on transmit antenna array of each basestation under received signal quality constraints while minimizing per-antenna transmit power.
+We show that strong duality holds between the primal DL formulation and its manageable Lagrangian dual problem which can be interpreted as the virtual uplink (UL) problem with adjustable noise covariance matrices.
+For a fixed set of noise covariance matrices, we claim that the virtual UL solution is effectively used to compute the DL beamformer and noise covariance matrices can be subsequently updated with an associated subgradient.
+Our primary contributions are then (1) formulating the quantized DL OFDM antenna power minimax problem and deriving its associated dual problem, (2) showing strong duality and interpreting the dual as a virtual quantized UL OFDM problem, and (3) developing an iterative minimax algorithm based on the dual problem.
 Simulations validate the proposed algorithm in terms of the maximum antenna transmit power and peak-to-average-power ratio.